nodexo/upstream-proxy/README.md

 ### setConfig(obj)

-Sets the configuration and generates a routing map.

-- Complete overwrite of current configuration and routes
+Sets the configuration and generates a routing map - completely overwrites current configuration and routes.
-- (Time)stamps the configuration with a new property "created_at" in ms

 Existing connections are not affected.

 Example: